Visyond/website-hugo/site/content/solutions/collaborative-decision-making-software.md

           Combine as many assumptions as you like into one or multiple scenarios that you can switch on-the-fly and immediately see how different assumptions affect the outcome.
-        file: /img/Scenario Window in Browser.png
+        file: /img/2019-02 Scenario Management Panel.png
         link: /features/scenarios/
-        title: COMBINE ASSUMPTIONS INTO SCENARIOS
+        title: Combine Assumptions into Scenarios
       - alt: >-
           Collaborative Decision Making Software - Compare Scenarios in Real Time in Visyond
         descr: >-
-          Compare scenarios with Visyond and gain valuable insights in just a few clicks!
+          Compare scenarios and gain valuable insights in just a few clicks!
-        file: /img/Scenarios chart in Browser v4.png
+        file: /img/2019-02 Scenario Analysis.png
         link: /features/scenarios/
-        title: COMPARE SCENARIOS IN REAL TIME
+        title: Compare & Analyze Scenarios
-    image: /img/Scenario Window in Browser.png
+    image: /img/2019-02 Scenario Management Panel.png
     link: ''
     title: Revolutionize The Way You Access Key Information
-  - descr: "* Avoid data leakages and safeguard your sensitive information with Visyond’s innovative selective sharing \r\n* Allow access to only certain cells, worksheets, charts or linked reports and slides, \r\n* Expose only what each collaborator should see or interact with - certain cells, worksheets, reports or individual slides in presentations\r\n"
+  - descr: "* Avoid data leakages and safeguard your sensitive information with Visyond’s innovative selective sharing \r\n* Expose only what each collaborator should see or interact with - certain worksheets, reports or individual slides in presentations\r\n"
     files:
       - alt: Collaborative Decision Making Software - Share Project in Visyond
         descr: >-